 MTU testing is only done in the Designated VLAN [RFC7177].
-Since the execution of the above algorithm can be resource consuming, it is recommended that the DRB takes the responsibility to do the testing.
+Since the execution of the above algorithm can be resource consuming, it is recommended that the DRB take the responsibility to do the testing.
 Multicast should be used instead of unicast when multiple RBridges are desired to respond with MTU-ack on the link.
-The Binary Search Algorithm is proposed here to minimize the tries of probing therefore it reduces the number of multicast packets for MTU-probing.
+The Binary Search Algorithm is proposed here to minimize the probing attempts; therefore it reduces the number of multicast packets for MTU-probing.